What are the Different Ways to Insure Your Personal Belongings Under Home Insurance?

 Actual Cash Value vs Replacement Cost Value

-Both of these policies cover your belongings from the same dangers, but the way compensation is calculated is different.
-For an actual cash value policy, depreciation is taken into account when the insurer’s claims adjuster is investigating the claim.
+policies cover your belongings from the same dangers, but the way compensation is calculated is different.
+For an actual cash value policy, depreciation is when the insurer’s claims adjuster is investigating the claim.
 This means that as the value of your items goes down over time, or depreciates, so does the amount of compensation you can receive in a claim.
 For example, say you purchase a $2,000 watch and insure it under home insurance.
 Over the years, its value depreciates.
 By the time the watch is stolen, it was only work $500.
 When you file a claim at this time, you will receive closer to $500 in compensation for the watch despite what its original value was due to depreciation.

 On the other hand, a replacement cost value policy does not account for depreciation.
 Instead, a replacement cost value policy provides compensation so that you may replace it with an item of similar or identical value.
 This type of policy is generally more expensive, but it is also more likely to allow you to replace your belongings in total after an incident.